Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 -----

 At this point I was kind of stuck, as neither my SQL or URL injection attacks were going through.
 I did a whole bunch of stuff, trying to manipulate the input fields and URLs from the frontpage as well as being logged in etc..
-But nothing seemed to advance me anywhere, so I decided to look at the tip_level_1 for the lab:
+But nothing seemed to advance me anywhere, so I decided to look at the **"level1"-tip** for the lab:
 - <img width="784" height="327" alt="Screenshot from 2026-01-24 23-11-41" src="https://github.com/user-attachments/assets/76335c09-b70d-4dd8-8e64-5322feffd00c" />

 I was actually thinking about using `ffuf` before, but we already knew that the admin page is called `admin-dashboard`, so I thought it's unecessary.
 But oh well, I tried it and look what I found:
 - <img width="900" height="172" alt="Screenshot from 2026-01-24 23-22-25" src="https://github.com/user-attachments/assets/5faf73da-d3ba-4b89-abe5-4603193a842f" />

-I then tried to access it from the front page, but it just takes me to the login page.
+I then tried to access the page from the front page, but it just takes me to the login page.
 So I logged in to my user I created before (I knew it was gonna come in handy 😂) and tried to access the `admin-console` this time.
 And wouldn't you know:
 - <img width="1240" height="491" alt="Screenshot from 2026-01-24 23-28-13" src="https://github.com/user-attachments/assets/9efb157d-8445-4c72-9cf6-c18e2e518618" />